-But East Suffolk Councils can only achieve their economic ambitions by working together with business and with other public sector partners.
-In short, they need to build on excellent "core services" to ensure a joined-up approach to economic development.
-In this context, they will need to continue to secure external funding to help deliver this Economic Growth Plan and lever in wider investment.
+But East Suffolk Council can only achieve its economic ambitions by working together with business and with other public sector partners.
+In short, it needs to build on excellent "core services" to ensure a joinedup approach to economic development.
+In this context, it will need to continue to secure external funding to help deliver this Economic Growth Plan and lever in wider investment.